LahmacunLove/DiscogsRecordLabelGenerator/README.md

 - clone the repository
 - create token for your profile on discogs (somewhere in your profile settings)
-- paste token in `$HOME/.config/discogs_token`
+- paste token in `$HOME/.config/discogs_token` or adjust to your own needs
-- run main.py via python 3 interpreter
-- probably you have to install some missing pythonpackages, preferably with pip.
+- run main.py via python3 interpreter (probably you have to install some missing pythonpackages, preferably with pip)

 ![image](https://github.com/LahmacunLove/DiscogsRecordLabeler/blob/master/output.jpg)